 For information about all need based and non-need based federal, local, private and Institutional student financial assistance available to US students (listed below) at the University of Leeds, please see our American and Canadian Funding page.

-    Students should be aware of disability support and that any related additional costs can be included in their Cost of Attendance when applying for Federal or private loans.
+Students should be aware of disability support.
+Any specific related additional costs may be included in the Cost of Attendance calculation when applying for Federal or private loans.

 Federal tax forms – 1089-T tax form

 As a non-US institution, the University is not a US IRS tax deducting organisation, and has no authority to complete a 1098-T. A tuition fee statement can be requested from the University to assist with the completion of this form.
 You can contact the Fees Team to obtain a tuition fee statement by email at UGFees@leeds.ac.uk if you are an undergraduate or at PGFees@leeds.ac.uk if you are a postgraduate.

 Academic Programme Information

 For information about current taught degree programmes and other educational and training programmes available at the University, please see our course finder page.

 All students at the University of Leeds sign to agree to follow the General Academic Regulations as part of the registration process.